-The Cape Winelands is not only set up for wining and dining, it is also the perfect backdrop to explore your adventurous side, with the natural elements and lay of the land providing the perfect network of trails for mountain bikers.
-In fact, the Cape Winelands boasts some of THE best mountain biking trails in the country.
+The South African winelands is not only set up for wining and dining, it is also the perfect backdrop to explore your adventurous side, with the natural elements and lay of the land providing the perfect network of trails for mountain bikers.
+In fact, the winelands boasts some of THE best mountain biking trails in the country.
 The bonus, of course, is that once you have packed your cleats away for the day, you can get to sampling all that food and wine!

 Franschhoek Wine Route